-PROJECT 1 ABSTRACT

-(1 Page Limit)
+PROJECT 1 ABSTRACT (1 Page Limit)

 The primary goal of this proposal is to develop improved enzymes for the inactivation and degradation of fungal mycotoxins associated with Fusarium head blight and test their efficacy in barley.
-In the next two years we plan to utilize the three-dimensional structure and kinetic properties of trichothecene 3-O-acetylase from F. sporotrichioides and F. graminearum (Tri101) to develop a modified enzyme with improved efficacy towards the inactivation of DON and nivalenol.
+In the next year we plan to optimize the efficacy of trichothecene 3-O-acetylase from F. graminearum (Tri101) for inactivation of DON and nivalenol in barley.
 This will be accomplished by protein engineering starting from the structures and kinetic analyses of Tri101 from F. sporotrichioides and F. graminearum that were completed during the previous funding cycles.
-The prospect of success in this first phase is high because the kinetic analysis of these enzymes demonstrate that the Tri101 from F. graminearum is 70 fold catalytically more efficient at inactivating DON than the enzyme from F. sporotrichioides, where the later enzyme has shown promising but limited effectiveness at controlling FHB in transgenic barley.
-An important new component of the investigation will be a program to test the improved enzymes against FHB in barley and as such this proposal represents an interdisciplinary collaboration.
-We also will continue to integrate the in vitro studies of Tri101 with the properties of the enzyme expressed in transgenic cereals to investigate whether the limited performance of the transgenic cereals is due to low expression, or inactive or posttranslationally modified protein.
-Thus the specific aims of the project are to:
+The prospect of success in this first phase is high because the kinetic analysis of this enzyme suggest that there are already significant differences in specificity between isozymes from different fungi.
+An important component of the investigation is the established program to test the improved enzymes against FHB in barley and as such this proposal represents an interdisciplinary collaboration.
+We also plan to continue to integrate the in vitro studies of Tri101 with the properties of the enzyme expressed in transgenic cereals to investigate whether the limited performance of the transgenic cereals is due to low expression, or inactive or posttranslationally modified protein.
+Thus the specific aims of the project are:

-- 1. apply protein engineering to the trichothecene 3-O-acetylase (Tri101) from F. graminearum to improve the function and stability of the enzyme.
-This is the first priority, since Tri101 has been shown to provide partial protection against the spread of F. graminearum in transgenic wheat. - 2. insert the improved genes into plasmid pUBK and transform them into barley to create transgenic strains.
-These will be tested for resistance to FHB once homozygous lines are identified. - 3. correlate the structure and function of the Tri101 protein produced in E. coli with that isolated directly from F. sporotrichioides and F. graminearum and from transgenic barley.
+- 1. to apply protein engineering to the trichothecene 3-O-acetylase (Tri101) from F. sporotrichioides and F. graminearum to improve the function and stability of the enzyme and the expression level in planta.
+This is the first priority, since Tri101 has been shown to provide partial protection against the spread of F. graminearum in transgenic wheat. - 2. to test the efficacy of the new enzymes in providing resistance to FHB in barley.
+The improved genes will be inserted into plasmid pBract214 and transformed by Agrobacterium into barley to create transgenic strains.
+These will be tested for resistance to FHB once homozygous lines are identified. - 3. to correlate the structure and function of the Tri101 protein produced in E. coli with that isolated directly from transgenic barley.
 This will ascertain the level of activity of the enzyme expressed in transgenic barley and establish a connection between the in vitro and in vivo studies of Tri101.
 This will establish a biochemical foundation for assessing the efficacy of Tri101 as a protective agent against FHB.